Pipás Pista: Confirmed murders

 Pipás' first known victim was István Börcsök, a soldier and drinking buddy he had known since 1916.
 In 1919, Börcsök offered to hire Pipás as a farmhand to look after the animals, a job he gladly accepted.
 While he resided on the farm, Pipás noticed that Börcsök frequently threatened his wife with a gun when drunk, and so, one night, he had a talk with Mrs. Börcsök about getting rid of István.
 The woman agreed to the proposal, and with the help of his son Imre and another laborer, János Vecsernyes, the trio scared the horses in the barn one night to wake him up.
 When Börcsök woke up, his wife escorted him to the barn, and while he was distracted, Pipás attacked him from behind and strangled him with a rope.
 After killing Börcsök, they hanged his corpse from the rafters, then moved it to the pantry at his wife's request, before placing a chair nearby, staging the crime scene to look like a suicide.
 When they finished, all four went back to the house to celebrate and drink wine.

 In 1922, Pipás was commissioned for another "hit" by the wife of Antal Dobák, who was spending the family money on throwing lavish parties to celebrate his return from the frontline.
-After accepting the offer of wheat, ham, 28 litres of wine and 150,000 korona, Pipás and two accomplices hid in the man's house and waited for him to arrive back home.
-When Dobák returned, he was jumped and a rope placed around his neck.
+After accepting the offer of wheat, ham, 28 litres of wine, and 150,000 korona, Pipás and two accomplices hid in the man's house and waited for him to arrive back home.
+When Dobák returned, he was jumped, and a rope was placed around his neck.
 He was then dragged to the barn, where Pipás hanged him until the man suffocated.
 After confirming his death, the criminals successfully arranged the crime scene to make it look like a suicide.